 People responsible: Key Stage Teams, SENCO, Intervention Manager, Attendance and Medical Team

-At Cams Hill School our Inclusion/Pastoral Support team is made up of the Key Stage managers and their teams (teaching and non-teaching staff), the Intervention manager, the Attendance and Medical team and the SENCo and the Learning Support team.
+At Cams Hill School our Inclusion/Pastoral Support team is made up of the heads of Year and their teams (teaching and non-teaching staff), the Intervention manager, the Attendance and Medical team and the SENCo and the Learning Support team.
 The whole team work closely to support pupils, and a member of the Senior Leadership Team has oversight of the whole system.

 Pupils may need this additional support for a variety of reasons such as social and emotional difficulties, long term illness or family trauma.
 The school can make referrals to The Family Support Service, who can then look at the most appropriate support available.